What is Urban Sketching?

 The main thing is to enjoy the process of urban sketching.
 It’s such a fantastic hobby, especially if you enjoy travelling, whether that’s exploring and discovering new areas in a 2-hour radius from your home or whether you like hopping across continents.

-I know it’s not easy to get caught up in the end result of your sketch and judging it as good as bad but if you can try to get past this and just keep going, over time, you will keep getting better and better.
+I know it’s not easy to get caught up in the end result of your sketch and judge it as good as bad but if you can try to get past this and just keep going, over time, you will keep getting better and better.
 Your sketches will get closer to how you want or expect them to look, you will start experimenting with different techniques and mediums and you will develop your own style.
 In the process, you will build a collection of sketchbooks over time that is not only a record of your progress in sketching but a collection of your travels too.

-I hope this inspires you to get out and sketch and you love this form of art as much as I do.
+I hope this inspires you to get out and sketch and that you love this form of art as much as I do.